pksatyam777/Tip-Calculator-React/README.md

 See Output Here 👉  https://pksatyam777.github.io/Tip-Calculator-React/ 😍.</br>

+CREATE REACT APP
+INSTRUCTIONS:-</br>
+As a restaurant owner, I want to calculate the total tip offered by various customer according to their experience.
+For example, if the experience is excellent and the total bill of the customer is 2000 The total tip would be 20% of 2000 i.e. 400 Rs.
+You need to show Customer Name and the tip amount 400 as an output for each customer.

+OBJECTIVES:-</br>

+1. Create a bill amount field.
+2. Create a text input for entering the name of the customers.
+3. Create a select tag for service rating, based on the rating the tip amount will be calculated and displayed. for example: total bill amount: 2000
+Service 1: excellent (20%)
+Service 2: Moderate (10%)
+Service 3: bad (5%)
+4. Tip from customer 1: (2000) * 20% - Customer tip - 400 Rs
+Tip from customer 2: (2500) * 10% - Customer tip - 250 Rs
+Tip from customer 3: (5000) * 5% - Customer tip - 250 Rs
+5. When customer clicks on Add customer button after filling the details, calculate and display the tip for the customer and add the details to the output area dynamically.
+6. Add a Calculate button to view total customers and total tip paid.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).